rightjs/rightjs-core/doc/en/dom/event.md

 ## Internet Explorer Fixes

-Instead of providing some mediator interface for the dom events, to let you work with the events in a cross-browser way, RightJS fixes the IE type of events, creating the W3C type of attributes for the events, so that you could work with them in IE transparently as if you had a normal browser.
+Instead of providing some mediative interface for the dom events, to let you work with the events in a cross-browser way RightJS fixes the IE type of events creating the W3C type of attributes for the events, so that you could work with them in IE transparently as if you had a normal browser.

 The list of faked attributes is following: